The Big Peanut

 More Fun Facts

-- •Kingaroy produces about 90% of all peanuts grown in Australia
+- •Kingaroy produces about 50% of Australia's peanuts

 Visiting Tips

-- 💡Buy fresh roasted peanuts from the Peanut Van Shop near the Big Peanut
+- 💡Buy fresh roasted peanuts from local shops

-- 💡Visit the Kingaroy Heritage Museum to learn about the region's peanut farming history
+- 💡Visit the Kingaroy Heritage Museum for regional history

 Opening Hours